-Based upon future economic and financial market conditions, the operating performance of our reporting units and other factors, including those listed above, we may incur impairment charges in the future.
-For example, in connection with the preparation of our condensed consolidated financial statements for the third quarter of 2022, we determined that indicators of a potential goodwill and intangible assets impairment were present for our Streem reporting unit.
-In performing the discounted cash flow analysis, we determined that the carrying amount of the Streem reporting unit exceeded its fair value.
-An impairment charge of \$14 million was recognized during the third quarter of 2022, which comprised the remaining net carrying amount of Streem's goodwill of \$9 million and intangibles of \$5 million.
+Based upon economic and financial market conditions, the operating performance of our reporting units and other factors, including those listed above, we have incurred, and may in the future incur, impairment charges.
 It is possible that such future impairments, if required, could be material.
 Any future impairment charges that we are required to record could have a material adverse impact on our results of operations.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in Part II of this Annual Report on Form 10-K for additional information.